SmartTechAIResearch/vApus-proc/README.md

       since the system first booted.

       - user: normal processes executing in user mode
-      - nice: niced processes executing in user mode
+      - nice: niced (low priority) processes executing in user mode
       - system: processes executing in kernel mode
       - idle: twiddling thumbs
       - iowait: In a word, iowait stands for waiting for I/O to complete.